Boofola/wu-reseller-panel/README.md

 - `includes/class-opensrs-api.php` — OpenSRS API wrapper (provider-specific)
 - `includes/class-domain-provider.php` — provider facade routing calls to the selected provider

-## Files removed
-The following legacy files were removed (their behavior has been ported to `class-domain-manager-*` replacements).
-Backups are available — do not hesitate to restore if needed.
-- `includes/class-opensrs-settings.php`
-- `includes/class-opensrs-product-type.php`
-- `includes/class-opensrs-domain-importer.php`
-- `includes/class-opensrs-pricing.php`
-- `includes/class-opensrs-renewals.php`
-- `includes/class-opensrs-checkout.php`

 ## Development checks
 A PowerShell helper `dev-check.ps1` was added to the repository root to run quick local diagnostics (PHP lint and brace balance).
 To run it locally (Windows PowerShell):